crweiner/hacktoberfest-swag-list/docs/list.md

     - Each new connector should adhere to the [contribution guidelines.](https://blog.open-metadata.org/hacktoberfest-2022-connector-extravaganza-c2c88a5823b0)
 - **How to Sign up**:
     - Join the [OpenMetadata slack community](http://slack.open-metadata.org/)
-    - Discuss the ideas for a a new connector with the team or let the team help you choose one.
+    - Discuss the ideas for a new connector with the team or let the team help you choose one.
 - **Notes**: Read the [blog post](https://blog.open-metadata.org/hacktoberfest-2022-connector-extravaganza-c2c88a5823b0) for new connector ideas.

 ### P